Września Miasto railway station

-Września Miasto (English: Września City) was a narrow-gauge railway stop in Września, Greater Poland Voivodeship, Poland.
+Września Miasto (lit.
+'Września Miasto') was a narrow-gauge railway stop in Września, Greater Poland Voivodeship, Poland.

-It was a part of the Wrzesińska Kolej Powiatowa (en.
-Września District Railway).
+It was a part of the Września District Railway.
 It was located on the square at the intersection of today's Kaliska and Wrocławska streets (at what is now a Shell petrol station) in Zawodzie.
 The stop was founded in 1898 and operated until 1976.